LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 7.3.1
+*Released*: 13 December 2025
+- Remove LSID column from provisioned sample tables
+- Update `getUpdatedData()` utility method to only check for primary keys actually used in data iteration.

 ### version 7.3.0
 *Released*: 10 December 2025
 - CharBuilderModal: add UI for legend position